dineshsairallapalli/20DOF-Humanoid-Locomotion-with-LIPM-LQR-IK-and-Pinocchio/README.md

 The simulation will launch a MuJoCo viewer window and execute the planned walking gait in real-time.

-🧠 Methodology
+**Methodology**
-🧩 1.
-Footstep Planning
+1. Footstep Planning
 Define a time-based sequence of support phases and target footstep locations.

-🔄 2.
-ZMP Reference Generator
+2. ZMP Reference Generator
 Creates a piecewise affine ZMP trajectory based on the current walking phase.

-⚖️ 3.
-LIPM + LQR CoM Controller
+3. LIPM + LQR CoM Controller
 Simulates CoM motion using:

 A 2D linear inverted pendulum model

 LQR to stabilize CoM to ZMP

-🦿 4.
-Swing Foot Trajectory
+4. Swing Foot Trajectory
 A cubic Hermite spline generates a smooth foot swing path with a configurable mid-lift height.

-🔧 5.
-Inverse Kinematics with Pinocchio
+5. Inverse Kinematics with Pinocchio
 Uses frame-level IK with cost minimization (BFGS) to compute robot joint angles that meet CoM and foot position constraints.

-🧪 Features
+**Features**

 Full walking sequence with alternating support

 Modular code for ZMP control and foot trajectory design